The pros and cons of CD investing

 Because CD account holders can’t take their money back at a moment’s notice like savings account holders can, CDs are more valuable to banks than savings deposits.
 Banks often pay CD investors a higher yield in exchange for locking up their money for a set term.

-Now that the Federal Reserve has maintained its key borrowing benchmark at the range of 5.25-5.50 percent, investing in CDs continues to be appealing.
-The best one-year CDs pay slightly more than the best savings accounts, so locking in a competitive rate with a CD could be beneficial.
+Now that the Federal Reserve has maintained its key borrowing benchmark in July at the range of 5.25-5.50 percent, investing in CDs continues to be appealing.
+The best one-year CD pays slightly less than the best high-yield savings account, so locking in a competitive rate with a CD could be beneficial.

 3. Fixed, predictable returns

-Unlike other types of deposit accounts or investments, savers can count on fixed-rate CDs to deliver a specific yield at a specific time.
+Unlike other types of deposit accounts or investments, savers can count on fixed-rate CDs to deliver a specific yield for a specific time.

-Even if interest rates fall precipitously in the broader economy, a fixed-rate CD’s APY will remain constant for the full CD term.
+Even if interest rates fall precipitously in the broader economy, a fixed-rate CD, opened at a time when rates were high, will provide the same APY for the full term of the CD.
 That guaranteed rate of return makes it easy to do the math and calculate how much interest you could earn through the end of your term, which could be helpful when assessing your financial plan.

 4. Wide selection of terms

-CDs are available in an assortment of maturities and yields from thousands of different banks and credit unions.
-You can find CDs with terms ranging from one month to 10 years, or even longer.
+CDs are available in an assortment of maturities and yields from thousands of banks and credit unions.
+You can find CDs with terms typically ranging from three months to five years, some as short as one month and others as long as 10 years.
 This diverse set of options helps investors find a CD that fits their needs.

 Top CD APYs peaked near the end of 2023, but you can still find CDs that earn competitive APYs.
-Savers who invest in CDs now, especially by building a CD ladder, can take advantage of such high yields.
+Savers who invest in CDs now, especially by building a CD ladder, can take advantage of such high yields, before the Fed is expected to cut back its benchmark federal funds rate in September, which could cause CD rates to fall in turn.

 5. Wide selection of account options